 - Do not drop the drive or apply any physical shock to it.
-The drive is sensitive to physical shock.
+The hard disk drive or solid-state drive is sensitive to physical shock.
 Improper handling can cause damage and permanent loss of data. - Before removing the drive, have the user make a backup copy of all the information on it if possible. - Never remove the drive while the computer is operating or in suspend mode.